awsdocs/amazon-connect-admin-guide/doc_source/configure-saml.md

 Before you begin, note the following:
 + Choosing SAML 2\.0\-based authentication as the identity management method for your Amazon Connect instance requires the configuration of [AWS Identity and Access Management federation](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_providers_enable-console-saml.html)\.
 + The user name in Amazon Connect must match the RoleSessionName SAML attribute specified in the SAML response returned by the identity provider\.
-+ An Amazon Connect user can only be associated with a single AWS IAM Role\.
-Changing the AWS IAM Role used for federation will cause previously federated users to fail on login\.
-For more information about Identity and Access Management user and role management, see [IAM roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html)\.
 + Amazon Connect does not support reverse federation\.
 That is, you can't to login into Amazon Connect directly\.
 If you tried, you'd get a *Session Expired* message\.
 The authentication should be done from the Identity Provider \(IdP\) and not the Service Provider \(SP\) \(Amazon Connect\)\.
 + All Amazon Connect usernames are case sensitive, even when using SAML\.
++ If you have old Amazon Connect instances that were set up with SAML and you need to update your Amazon Connect domain, see [Personal settings](update-your-connect-domain.md#new-domain-settings)\.

 ## Overview of using SAML with Amazon Connect<a name="saml-overview"></a>